gregoryblood/Event-Management-App/README.md

 Administrators are also able to create and manage events for the students to sign up for.

 **Incoming Features**<br>
-Headers for creating an event.
+-Headers for creating an event.

 **Current Bugs**<br>
-On Safari, selecting a date on the calendar does not send a correct date.<br>
+-On Safari, selecting a date on the calendar does not send a correct date.<br>
-Calendar can cause a crash.
+-Calendar can cause a crash.

 **Screenshots**